freenode/web-7.0/content/news/2016-02-19-the-new-policies.md

-We expect all users of the network, whether affiliated with a project or not, to act in good faith and in accordance with both their local laws and those applicable where freenode operates.
-Use of freenode and its facilities is a privilege, not a right, and may be withdrawn where we believe that this has not been the case.
+We expect all users of the network, whether affiliated with a project or not, to act in good faith and in accordance with both their local laws and those applicable where trumpnode operates.
+Use of trumpnode and its facilities is a privilege, not a right, and may be withdrawn where we believe that this has not been the case.